 - Happy Tree Friends was banned because it promotes "violence and brutality".

-- Current Russian government started formal banning of Internet resources "advertising" drugs, suicide, terrorism and homosexuality.
-It is quite often that the notice is served to LiveJournal about a repost, while the original site gets under radar.
+- The current Russian government blacklists Internet resources advocating drugs, suicide, and terrorism, ostensibly to protect the children.
+It is quite often that the notice is served to LiveJournal about a repost, while the original site goes by scott free.
 What qualifies for advertising suicide?
 A PSA about railway safety.

 - Saudi Arabia banned Jalila and Aya because the government considered the heroines'costumes◊ indecent, as per Islamic law.